Diabetes

 Good Vibrations for Diabetic Wounds

+Wounds may heal more quickly if exposed to low-intensity vibration, according to researchers at the University of Illinois at Chicago who published their study online in April 2014 in the journal PLOS One.
 The finding, based on laboratory work with mice, may hold promise for the 18 million Americans who have type 2 diabetes, and especially the quarter of them who will eventually suffer from foot ulcers.
 Their wounds tend to heal slowly and can become chronic or worsen rapidly.

 A Discovery That Could Help Control Blood Sugar

+Researchers have found that a molecule may help control high blood sugar, and the discovery could lead to new targeted therapies for 25 million Americans who have type 2 diabetes.
 Scientists from the University of Texas Southwestern Medical Center showed that lipid molecules called phosphatidic acids enhance glucose production in the liver.
 So inhibiting the production of phosphatidic acids could do the opposite, helping to control blood sugar.

-Deer Hunters’ Trick Can Help Diabetics
+Deer HuntersΓÇÖ Trick Can Help Diabetics

 The scent of a human alerts deer to a hunter’s presence so scientists developed sprays for suppressing the telltale odor.
 Now, in an unexpected twist, researchers at Mississippi State University have discovered that the work of those scientists could help develop an electronic device to do the work of “diabetes alert dogs”.
 The team presented the findings at the 247th National Meeting & Exposition of the American Chemical Society (ACS) in March 2014 in Dallas.